First university in the United States

 Harvard University has operated under the same corporation since 1650, making it the oldest institution of higher learning in the United States.

-The first university in the United States is a status asserted by more than one university in the United States.
-Harvard University, founded in 1636, is the oldest operating university in the United States.
-From 1898 to 1946, however, when the Philippines were a U.S. territory, the University of Santo Tomas in Manila, established in 1611, was considered the oldest university under the American flag.
+The first university in the United States is a status that has been asserted by or given to more than one university in the United States.
+These include Harvard University, the oldest institution of higher education in the United states, College of William & Mary, and the University of Pennsylvania.

+Definition of a university

 There is no consensus national definition of what entitles an institution to be considered a university versus a college.
 Differing definitions are used at the state level, and the common understanding of university has evolved over time.
 The 1911 Encyclopædia Britannica describes the gradual emergence of U.S. universities as follows: